Michael Daunt: Early life

-Michael Daunt was born in Hastings.
-His father was a General Practitioner (GP).
-Michael went to St Catharine's College, Cambridge where he studied engineering.
+Michael was taught the violin, and attended to St Catharine's College, Cambridge where he studied engineering.
 He learnt to fly with the Cambridge University Air Squadron (CUAS).

 Career

 He joined the RAF on a short service commission serving in 25 Squadron.
 He played rugby union for the RAF as a three-quarter back.

 He became a flying instructor for de Havilland at the de Havilland Flying School in 1935.